 A freshly roasted, delicious cup of Colombian Supremo or a fine Panamian single origin, the choice is yours.
 You may have your favorite or taste as many as you like.

 Specialty coffee is not only about high standards, scores, and grades.
-To coffee drinkers, it also means a guaranteed and consistent quality that you can trust.
+It also means a guaranteed and consistent quality that you can trust for coffee drinkers.

 It is thrilling to taste unique and mesmerizing coffees.
 At the same time, you support the entire supply chain working hard to create value.
 You are rewarding excellent work, from the farmer, trader, roaster, grader to the barista.

 The growth of Specialty Coffee is seen as part of a broader cultural trend or movement.
-While it has been quite a ride so far, we can say the sky is the limit for Specialty Coffee’s true potential and promise.
+While it has been quite a ride so far, we believe the sky is the limit for Specialty Coffee’s true potential and promise.